Oblivioussy/InkVideoStyleTransfer/README.md

 Detectron2

 ## Train & Eval
-run train_up.sh or test_up.sh to train or evaluate this model.
+run train_simple.sh or test_simple.sh to train or evaluate this model.

 Remember to modify the paths in these two files.